 Most of the ketene produced worldwide is used in the production of acetic anhydride by the reaction of ketene with acetic acid (r5).
-This reaction has been known since the 1920's and it has been refined more recently.
+This reaction has been known since the 1920's^{14, 22} and it has been refined more recently. ^{20, 23, 26} ketene.
+It is estimated that 22% and 90% of the acetic anhydride in United States and Japan, respectively, are based on the ketene/acetic acid process34.
+As regards world consumption, it was estimated that around 90% of the total amount of ketene produced in 1997 was consumed in the manufacture of the acetic anhydride35.

-$$H_2C=C=O + CH_3COOH \longrightarrow 0 0 (r5)$$
+$$H_2C=C=O + CH_3COOH$$ (r5)

 In the 1980's, ketene consumption for this purpose declined significantly when Eastman Chemical Company began producing acetic anhydride via methyl acetate carbonylation.
-However, other producers like Celanese continue to produce all of their acetic anhydride from ketene.
-It is estimated that 22% and 90% of the acetic anhydride in United States and Japan, respectively, are based on the ketene/acetic acid process.
-As regards world consumption, it was estimated that around 90% of the total amount of ketene produced in 1997 was consumed in the manufacture of the acetic anhydride.
+However, other producers like Celanese continue to produce all of their acetic anhydride from

-Chemical characteristics of acetic anhydride include its ability to acetylate under mild conditions where the action of acetic acid is limited, its resistance to oxidation or cleavage of its methyl groups, its ease of chlorination, and its slow but easily catalyzed hydrolysis to acetic acid.
+Chemical characteristics of acetic anhydride include its ability to acetylate under mild conditions where the action of acetic acid is limited, its resistance to oxidation or cleavage of its methyl groups, its ease of chlorination, and its slow but easily catalyzed hydrolysis to acetic acid36.
 Particularly, its largest single outlet is the acetylation of cellulose to cellulose acetate, used for the manufacture of fibers, plastics, films, filters and coatings.
 Another important use is as a binding agent for ammonia released in the manufacture of polymethyl acrylimide hard foam.
 Acetic anhydride is also used in the manufacture of pharmaceuticals like aspirin and paracetamol.
-Other applications are the clarification of acetylated starch, manufacture of plasticizers such as glycerol triacetate and, in small quantities, for the manufacture of explosives.
+Other applications are the clarification of oils and fats, production of ethylenediaminetetracetate (bleaching activator), production of acetylated starch, manufacture of plasticizers such as glycerol triacetate and, in small quantities, for the manufacture of explosives.24